Predicted CLV

 Predicted customer lifetime value represents the total value of all orders a customer is predicted to make if they return to make another purchase during the next 365 days.

-Amperity models predicted CLV by comparing what customers spent in the previous year to their predicted spend in the coming year, and then determines for each customer their:
+Amperity models predicted customer lifetime value (CLV) by comparing what customers spent in the previous year to their predicted spend in the coming year, and then predicts for each customer their:

 • Which customers have the highest predicted value?